tenstorrent/tt-npe/README.md

 ### Usage

 ##### C++ CLI
-As of now, the only way to run the code is via the executable `tt_npe_run`
+As of now, the only way to run the code is via the executable `tt_npe_run`.

+> [!NOTE]
+> Nov 25 2024: Don't expect much here; basic functionality is still being developed and interim hacks won't be documented.

 ```shell
 source ENV_SETUP # setup $PATH to access tt_npe_run